-Revel in cinematic history on the London Filming Locations Walking Tour.
+Revel in cinematic history on the Hero and Superhero Film Locations Walking Tour.
 Discover the sites around England’s capital that have featured in your favourite movies.

 For decades, London has been a prime location for movies of all different genres.
 Its many buildings, streets and parks have been used as versatile backdrops and settings.
 From high-speed chase sequences to emotional romantic scenes, this city has seen them all.
 Now you have the chance to visit these locations and experience the movie magic for yourself.

 See some of the most iconic settings from the silver screen.

 London has been the base for countless cinematic storylines.
 Its history and breath-taking beauty help to build spectacular worlds around fictional characters.
 Many of the city’s landmarks also feature in these stories, whether as part of important plot points or just showing up in the background.